When to read this article

 Why these five roles, in plain English

-Settings → Team → Transfer ownership.
-The Owner is the GDPR data controller and the Stripe billing contact. - Admin is for trusted co-leads who do everything except see billing.
+- Admin is for trusted co-leads who do everything except billing.
 Think co-founder, head of operations, the second-most-senior person in the company.
-Admins can invite and remove other team members, change their roles, and act on every document — but the Stripe-Billing tab is hidden from them.
+Admins can invite and remove other team members, change their roles (but not promote to Owner), and act on every document — billing stays Owner-only.
 Useful when you don't want your team seeing your invoice from us.

 - Bookkeeper is the person who actually does the books.
 The heaviest day-to-day user.
-Full edit on invoices and transactions, can create matching rules, can run exports.
-Cannot manage team or see billing.
+Full edit on invoices and transactions, can run exports.
+Cannot manage team or billing.
 This is the right role for a part-time bookkeeper you've hired or for the team member who has taken on the books.

-- Member is the rest of the team who forwards their own receipts and uploads their own expense documents but doesn't touch anyone else's.
-They see only documents they uploaded themselves; the wider Documents view filters out other people's work.
+- Member is the rest of the team who forwards receipts and uploads expense documents but doesn't do the books.
+They can upload and view, but not edit the financial records.
 Right role for sales people, engineers, anyone who occasionally has an expense to record.

 - Viewer is the audit / investor / silent co-owner who watches but doesn't act.
-Full read across invoices, transactions, exports — no edit anywhere.
-Right role for advisors who shouldn't be a tax-advisor-invite (because they're internal) but shouldn't be able to change things either.
+Read access, no edit anywhere.
+Right role for someone internal who shouldn't be able to change things.

 How role assignment works in practice

-Inviting a new team member: Settings → Team → Invite member.
-You enter email and pick the role.
-They get an email; clicking signs them up (or signs them in) and joins your company at the assigned role.
+Inviting a new team member: Settings → Members → Invite.
+You enter the email and pick the role.
+They get an email with an accept link (valid 7 days); the invitee doesn't need an existing account.
 The role you pick at invite time is editable later — no migration needed.
+Note that a pending invitation already occupies a seat on your plan.

 Removing a team member: same page, Remove.
-Their access ends immediately, their seat frees up on your plan, their audit-log entries stay (we don't rewrite history — what they did is still attributed to them).
-If they had documents-they-uploaded with Member scope, those documents stay in the company; only their access ends.
+Their access ends immediately, their seat frees up on your plan, their audit-trail entries stay (we don't rewrite history — what they did is still attributed to them).
+Documents they uploaded stay in the company; only their access ends.

 Per-tenant means per-company